 Do512 Family contributor Jamie Jett took her family to see the Texas Stars take on the Cleveland Monsters at the H-E-B Center at Cedar Park.
 This was her family’s first time attending a Texas Stars game, and her son’s first hockey game ever.
-Read on to see why they’ll definitely be going back and to enter for a chance to win a family 4-pack of tickets!
+Read on to see why they’ll definitely be going back!

 My family isn’t too big on sports.
 We’ve never gone to a football game, and we’ve only been to a couple of Round Rock Express games (and that was mostly for the KidZone).
 But I remember being in middle school and really loving my first hockey game.
 I mean, they’re ICE SKATING, and they’re hitting a tiny puck around with a stick, trying to get said puck into a goal that is only a few feet wide that’s blocked by a goalie decked out in pads.
 I figured my son would be into it so we jumped the gun and made it out to a game.